-Seek to understand and meet shareholder needs and expectations in each year, which gives investors the opportunity to enter into dialogue with the Board and for the Board to receive feedback and take action if and when necessary.
+Seek to understand and meet shareholder needs and expectations

+The Board is committed to maintaining good communication and having constructive dialogue with its shareholders.
+Institutional shareholders and analysts have the opportunity to discuss issues and provide feedback at meetings with the Company.
+The Company is required to hold an Annual General Meeting ("AGM") in each year, which gives investors the opportunity to enter into dialogue with the Board and for the Board to receive feedback and take action if and when necessary.
 Where voting decisions are not in line with the Company's expectations the Board intends to engage with those shareholders to understand and address any issues as appropriate.
 Investors also have access to current information on the Company though its website.